IavTavares/CentralBanking-NLP/FED/Notebooks/readme.md

 The LightGBM notebooks form a sequence of experiments.
-I started with a simple bag of words experiment, noticed things to improve, culminating in a lightGBM model with a word embedding Doc2Vec, plus hyperparameter optimization with Optuna.
+I started with a simple bag of words experiment, noticed things to improve, culminating in a lightGBM model with a word embedding Doc2Vec from the gensim package, plus hyperparameter optimization with Optuna.